thomasclarke1969/documentation/guide/ios/typing-indicator.md

 }
 ```

-## Intended User
+## Intended Use
 Typing indicator events are ephemeral, meaning they are not persisted by Layer.
 Applications are free to call `sendTypingIndicator:toConversation` as often as they would like.
-LayerKit will coalesce the calls internally and efficiently send typing indicators events as needed.
+LayerKit will coalesce the calls internally and efficiently send typing indicator events as needed.

 After calling `sendTypingIndicator:toConversation` with the `LYRTypingDidBegin` state,  if 10 seconds go by without an update, LayerKit will automatically send an `LYRTypingDidPause` event.
-If another 10 seconds go with and update, LayerKit will send an `LYRTypingDidFinish` event.
+If another 10 seconds go without an update, LayerKit will send an `LYRTypingDidFinish` event.